Minimal genera of open 4-manifolds: Applications of minimal genera at infinity

-We can arrange the smoothings from Corollary~\ref{endsystemdiff} to realize any given stable isotopy class agreeing with the standard one on each $\H_m$, except in the case with a nontrivial Kirby-Siebenmann invariant, where we can realize them by any class differing from the standard one by the Poincar\'e dual of $\gamma\cap\int (H_0-C)_m$ in ${\rm H}^3(\int(H_0-C)_m;\Z_2)$, where $\H_m$ carries the end $\epsilon$.
-If there are more than two ends, we can realize other classes this way by changing $\epsilon$ in that case of the proof, or in general, by summming with a suitable exotic $S^3\times\R$ along a proper line disjoint from $H_0$.
-The above proof still works, as long as we only do finitely many such sums.

-Now we specialize to ends collared by $M^3\times \R$.
-Then ${\rm H}_2(M)$ is a direct summand of $\Hinf(X)$.
-For $M$ orientable, we show that any filtration of ${\rm H}_2(M)$ by direct summands lies in the genus filtration of that end for some smoothing of $X$.
-A similar statement holds for nonorientable $M$.
+We first consider a connected topological 4--manifold $X$ (possibly with boundary) with an end $\epsilon$ collared by a closed, connected 3--manifold $M$.
+We take the associated proper embedding to be inclusion of a closed subset $M\times[0,\infty)\subset X$.
+Let $X^*=X-M\times(1,\infty)$ be the result of replacing the end by a boundary component.
+We assume its Kirby--Siebenmann invariant $ks(X^*)$ vanishes.
+(This is automatic unless $X^*$ is compact.)
+Recall that ${\rm H}_2(M)$ is a direct summand of $\Hinf(X)$.
+We show that any filtration of ${\rm H}_2(M)$ by direct summands lies in the genus filtration of that end for some smoothing of $X$, provided that $M$ is orientable.
+Otherwise, a similar statement holds for the orientable double cover $\widetilde M$ of $M$.